robzor92/hops-gpu-management/README.md

-Hops Metadata API
+Hops GPU Management API
 ===

-This project contains the interfaces for Hops metadata.
+This project contains the interfaces for querying GPU Management libraries (e.g. libnvidia-ml.so for NVIDIA GPUs)

 How to build
 ===